igor-drozdov/mafia/README.md

+Web application for playing Mafia game offline.
+What does it mean?
+Please, check out the blog post about it for an explanation!

-# Mafia
+# Development

-To start your Phoenix server:
+To start the Phoenix server:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`